Stillpoint-Software/hyperbee.expressions/docs/state-machine/lowering-visitor.md

 points, preserving the integrity of the program's logic.

-## 2. Handlying Try/Catch/Finally Blocks
+## 2. Handling Try/Catch/Finally Blocks

 ### What is being done?
 The `LoweringVisitor` flattens (`try/catch/finally`) constructs so they can correctly handle continuations.